aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 new UserPool(this, 'myuserpool', {
   // ...
   // ...
-  attributes: {
-    required: [ StandardAttrs.address, StandardAttrs.name ],
+  requiredAttributes: [ StandardAttribute.address, StandardAttribute.name ],
-    custom: {
+  customAttributes: {
-      'myappid': new StringAttr({ minLen: 5, maxLen: 15 }),
+    'myappid': new StringAttribute({ minLen: 5, maxLen: 15 }),
-      'callingcode': new NumberAttr({ min: 1, max: 3 }),
+    'callingcode': new NumberAttribute({ min: 1, max: 3 }),
-      'isEmployee': new BooleanAttr(),
+    'isEmployee': new BooleanAttribute(),
-      'joinedOn': new DateTimeAttr()
+    'joinedOn': new DateTimeAttribute()
   },
-  }
 });
 ```

 As shown in the code snippet, there are data types that are available for custom attributes.
 The 'String' and 'Number'
 data types allow for further constraints on their length and values, respectively.

-Custom attributes cannot be marked
+Custom attributes cannot be marked as required.
-as required.

 ### Importing User Pools